-Lastly on our list, we have another capsule laxogenin supplement by Hi-Tech Pharmaceuticals.
+Lastly on our list, we have another capsule laxogenin supplement by Primeval Labs.

-They too provide a pill that comes with 100 mg of 5-alpha hydroxy laxogenin, meaning it has the same dosage as our first supplement in the list.
+They too provide a pill that comes with 125 mg of 5-alpha hydroxy laxogenin, meaning it has the highest dosage on our the list.

 And the bottle also comes with 60 servings.
 So what’s the difference?

 Nevertheless, this is a great supplement to add to your collection.
 Laxogenin 100 is a fast, effective, no-nonsense product you can feel confident using in your daily regimen.